evelynhathaway/evelynhathaway/README.md

 ## 👩‍💻 I'm currently working on...

-Overengineering my portfolio ([`personal-website`](https://github.com/evelynhathaway/personal-website)).
+Overengineering my portfolio!
 Fun fact, the background header image is generated using an offscreen canvas using the user agent string, so [take a peek at it](https://evelyn.dev/) on a few devices!

 [Rocketry.js](https://github.com/rocketryjs) is my mega project where I control RGB lights and buttons on MIDI controllers.
 It's a exciting take on hardware control using TypeScript.